BunCoffee Haiti Zombie Desert Review: A Solid Roast from a Rare Origin

 Finish

-A slight roast bitterness lingers after the sip.
-It fades cleanly, with no real sweetness or acidity at the tail.
-More of a punctuation mark than a lasting echo.
+A light roast bitterness lingers briefly after each sip.
+It fades cleanly, without noticeable sweetness or acidity at the tail.
+More a short close than a lasting impression.

 ATC Verdict: Is It Worth the Splurge?